 Homework and Quizzes: Homework will be assigned but not collected.
-Instead, quizzes will be given.
+Instead, quizzes and in class activities will be conducted.
 Quizzes will cover material assigned on the homework.
-Quizzes are not generally announced in advance.
-However, I will not give a quiz on material until you've had time to do the homework on it and to ask questions about it in class.
+Quizzes will usually be given on Fridays.

 Policy on dropping:

 If you decide you no longer wish to take this class, it is your responsibility to go online and formally drop the class by the appropriate deadline.
 If you fail to do so, I will be unable to change your grade or drop you at a later date.
 The only exception to this rule is that a student who fails to come to class or to contact the instructor during the first week of the class will automatically be dropped from the class.